SC408 - Space Division Multiplexing for Optical Communication Systems and Networks

 This course is intended for engineers, scientists, managers, technicians and students who want to learn about space-division multiplexing techniques for fiber-optic communication.

 Basic knowledge of fiber-optics communication is assumed.
-By the end of the course, the audience will know how to exploit multiple modes and cores to enhance fiber-optic communication links and networks in a cost effective way.
+By the end of the course, the audience will know how to exploit multiple spatial channels to significantly enhance the capacity of fiber-optic communication links and networks in a cost effective way.